tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {{ECH-IN-DNS}}.
 Clients MUST limit any sharing of persisted ECH-related state to connections that use the same ECHConfig source.
-Otherwise, it might become possible for the client to have the wrong public name for the server, thus making recovery impossible.
+Otherwise, it might become possible for the client to have the wrong public name for the server, making recovery impossible.

 ECHConfigs learned from ECH rejection can be used as a tracking vector.
 Clients SHOULD impose the same lifetime and scope restrictions